The

 and the Continental Congress and also international law.
 I found out later

-that the English had found my notes at a library and it matched
+that the English found my notes at the law library and it matched

 the phrasing of the Articles of Confederation precisely.
 Then a few